 - CO2 Offsets

 - You should ensure you that you enter a gross price and the VAT % you used when determining the prices.

 - You will only received the net price as eBay automatically collects and remits VAT from each order.
 If you are VAT registered, please email your VAT compliant invoice to eBay for the transactions on which eBay has C&R VAT.
 You should email your VAT compliant invoice to email@example.com referencing the following eBay details:

 - For orders where eBay has collected VAT, you will need to report the sale as a transaction to eBay as eBay has taken responsibility for the VAT on the sale to the final consumer.

 As of October 1, 2020, there is a VAT exemption for imports of goods in small consignment of a value of up to £15 into the UK.

-The current VAT exemption will be abolished.
+The previous VAT exemption is abolished.

-Business sellers trading with UK buyers and listing on the UK or any EU site will need to provide both gross prices as well as the applicable VAT rate used to calculate the gross price on all listings.
+Business sellers trading with UK buyers and listing on the UK or any EU site need to provide both gross prices as well as the applicable VAT rate used to calculate the gross price on all listings.
 If sellers do not specify gross prices and VAT rates, eBay will have to assume that the price provided is the net price, and will add VAT on top of the price displayed to buyers.
 Sellers should begin listing the applicable VAT rates on all their existing and new listings as soon as possible.